eddiechu/Terminal-SIEM/README.md

 Skill set required | **Linux rsyslog, grep, awk, jq, find, sort, uniq, parallel, xargs, file management, etc (*may need Golang and Python for advanced usage*)** | Product knowledge

 ## **Cheat Sheet**
-Start from here, go to more adaptable and advanced with the help of your Gen AI buddies
+Start from here, then go to more adaptable and advanced with the help of your Gen AI buddies

 Cheat Sheet [Log Collection](Terminal%20SIEM%20-%20Cheat%20Sheet%20-%201.%20Log%20Collection.md)